martindbp/merkl/README.md

 4. Add `<file>` to `.gitignore` if there is one

 `merkl run [--dry] [--fill-missing] [--no-cache] <module>.<function> [args] [--kwargs] [-0 <file>] [-1 <file>] ... [-N <file>]`
-Run a pipeline or node function.
+Run a pipeline or task function.
 Command line arguments are passed on as function arguments.
 The pipeline function is turned into a CLI using the [clize](https://clize.readthedocs.io/en/stable/#) library.
 Paths for the outputs to be written to can be supplied with the `-n <file>` option, where n takes the value of the output index.
 --dry: only the hashes are calculated, not the actual output values
 --fill-missing: fill in any missing function arguments with placeholder values (for dry runs)